 Obviously, all of these are optional - as you can pick and choose what rulesets you wish to use in your web gateway configuration.

-The vast majority of customers tend to go with a rather stock layout when it comes to the majority of the rulesets.
-By and large, the bulk of the customization comes by way of whitelist/blacklists, and applying URL Category Filtering based on criteria (Username/Group/IP/etc).
+The clear majority of customers tend to go with a rather stock layout when it comes to the most of the rulesets.
+By and large, the bulk of the customization comes by way of whitelists/blacklists, and applying URL Category Filtering based on criteria (Username/Group/IP/etc.).

 On the Web Gateway side, you would have to check against that long list of groups every time you need the group membership for policy assignments.
 Instead, you could do the check once and write the resulting policy name into a user-defined property.

 Once you have your User-Defined variable set, you can decide which rules to apply based on this simple string variable instead of having to check the whole list of group memberships every time.